 Study design: Allocation: Randomized, Endpoint Classification: Safety/Efficacy Study, Intervention Model: Parallel Assignment, Masking: Double Blind (Subject, Investigator), Primary Purpose: Treatment

-Primary outcome: The Proportion of Participants with Overall No Vomiting for the Overall Stage
+Primary outcome: The Percentage of Participants With No Vomiting - Overall Stage

 Eligibility